 So you want to try this at home?
 Check out this video to help you visualize the technique.
 Einhorn explains the steps to nauli breathing.
 Keep in mind that it does take practice to perfect.

-- Stand with your feet hips -width apart, knees bent.
-Place your hands on top of the thighs and slightly bend forward.
+- Stand with your feet hip-width apart, knees bent.
+Place your hands on top of your thighs and bend forward slightly.

-- Take a sharp half inhale, fully exhale, hold the breath and engage the pelvic floor muscles.
-This is called Mula Bandha or root lock.
+- Take a sharp half inhale, fully exhale and hold, waiting to inhale as you engage or tighten the pelvic floor muscles.
+This is called root lock or Mula Bandha.

-- Take a mock inhale and pull the belly in and up underneath the rib cage.
+- Take a mock inhale, in which you act like you are inhaling but close off the back of the throat to prevent air from actually entering the lungs, and pull the belly in and up underneath the rib cage.
 That’s called the abdominal lock or Uddiyana Bandha.

-- Bring the chin down towards the chest and watch your belly.
+- Bring the chin down toward the chest and watch your belly.
 That’s the throat lock or Jalandhara Bandha.

-- Now try to isolate and contact the left side of your abdominal wall then right and center, moving in the wave like motion all while not taking any air in or letting any air out.
+- Now try to isolate and contact the left side of your abdominal wall, then the right and center, moving in a wavelike motion all while not taking any air in or letting any air out.

 - Try to do three waves in each direction.

-- Release Mula Bandha, then belly, then throat lock, inhale and exhale fully.
+- Release Mula Bandha or root lock, then abdominal lock, then throat lock, and inhale and exhale fully.

 "Work up to 10 waves on each side and make sure you do both directions," says Einhorn.